FrancoRamirezz/BudBuddy/README.md

 Server Components: Render on the server, improving performance and SEO.
-Client Components: Render on the client, enabling interactive features and client-side state. use client Directive: Explicitly marks a component as a Client Componen
+Client Components: Render on the client, enabling interactive features and client-side state. use client Directive: Explicitly marks a component as a Client Component